jmscudder/COVID/index.md

 The lowest 7 day average reported cases per day in the last three weeks was on Jun 12 2020.
 This was 14 days ago.
 The average was 380 cases per day.
-The current 7 day average case rate is an increase of 84.0 percent with respect to the minimum.The 7 day averages for the daily increase in hospitalizations, ICU admissions, and deaths.
+The current 7 day average case rate is an increase of 84.0 percent with respect to the minimum.
+The 7 day averages for the daily increase in hospitalizations, ICU admissions, and deaths.
 ![](7dayaverage_hospital.png)
 If no new events were reported, these lines would go to zero.